Podcast Length: 6:15

 Think about it: the last job you landed you booked because you did something that challenged your comfort zone.
 You went further than you thought you would and even surprised yourself!
 THAT’S precisely what’s required of you on every session, on every take, on every audition.

 #3.
-Ask yourself honestly: “Are you treating your audition differently than you would treat your performance during a booking?”
+Ask yourself honestly: “Are you treating your audition differently than you would treat your ultimate performance?”

 Some actors are remarkable… only once they book the job, but they repel the audition process.
 The problem is your best performances, in fact your entire career, will die on the vine if you don’t get past this conundrum.